LuxinZhang902/Durin/DEMO.md

 ### **[0:45 - 1:30] The Solution**

 **Script:**

-> "FinShield AI solves this with graph-based fraud detection powered by AI.
+> "Durin solves this with graph-based fraud detection powered by AI.
 Upload your KYC and transaction data, and get instant insights into fraud networks with natural language explanations."

 **Action:**

-- Navigate to FinShield AI dashboard
+- Navigate to Durin dashboard
 - Point out the clean, modern interface
 - Highlight the three-step workflow: Upload → Analyze → Explain